 In 1996 the AIDTT crafted a management plan for the Sonoran population of desert tortoises in Arizona.
 The 1996 plan included management recommendations and options, but listed no goals and objectives nor agency commitments.

 A status report for the Sonoran desert tortoise was written in 2000 stating that populations were stable with a few isolated declines, but many threats were looming including human population growth, habitat fragmentation and disease.

 plan has been spotty at best.
 In 2002 the

 preserve habitat of the Sonoran desert tortoise

-include goals and objectives addressing threats
+includes goals and objectives that address threats

 at both a species and habitat level, with

 and objectives.
 Stay tuned to the AIDTT web